Application deadline for Panguil Bay Bridge consultancy service extended

-Consultancy output to determine the most appropriate or optimal PPP arrangement for the O&M of the Panguil Bay Bridge
+• The consultancy output will determine the most appropriate or optimal PPP arrangement for Panguil Bay Bridge project

-The engagement of a consultant follows the recommendations in a 2014 feasibility study that the O&M of the Panguil Bay Bridge Project is envisioned to be implemented through PPP or through a private sector partner
+• The engagement of a consultant follows the recommendations in a 2014 feasibility study that the operations and management of the Panguil Bay Bridge Project is envisioned to be implemented through PPP or through a private sector partner

 READ: PPP seeks consultant for Panguil Bay Bridge privatization